elucherini/t-recs/README.rst

 ----------
 Examples of how to use the simulator can be found in the notebooks below:

-Examples of how to use the simulator can be found in the notebooks below:

 - `Quick start`_: start here for a brief introduction.
 - `Complete guide`_: an overview of the main concepts of the system.
 - Advanced guide - `building a model`_: an introduction to adding your own models on top of the system.